 When appropriate, we use All Ceramic crowns.
 These materials offer the most natural look in your mouth, since they can be made to look and feel just like real teeth.
 For those people who are allergic to metal, or who prefer not to have metal crowns, all porcelain or all ceramic crowns are an excellent option.
 Gold alloy crowns are occasionally used in non esthetic areas when optimal strength is required.

-BESIDES MATERIALS, THE SKILL LEVEL & EXPERIENCE OF THE DENTIST & HIS LAB IS KEY TO THE SUCCESS OF ANY CROWN RESTORATION.
+BESIDES MATERIALS, THE SKILL LEVEL & EXPERIENCE OF THE DENTIST & HIS LAB ARE KEY TO THE SUCCESS OF ANY DENTAL CROWN RESTORATION.